 The jackets come ready made and fit a variety of standard sizes.
 Use a tape measure to calculate the height and girth of the tank to ensure you buy one which fits neatly.
 The thickness of the jacket should be at least 80mm.
 If you already have insulation for your hot water tank, check to make sure it’s no thinner than this.
 If it is, you can add a second jacket or replace it completely.
 When buying a new jacket, ensure it conforms to British Safety Standards BS 5615 (1985).

-Fitting the jacket is a straightforward task and can be done easily yourself without the need for a skilled tradesman.
+Fitting the jacket is a straightforward task and can be done easily yourself without the need for a skilled tradesperson.
 The jacket is made up of several segments held together with a cord, which ties over the top of the tank.
 Straps are used to keep the jacket fitted securely but shouldn’t be tied too tightly.

 Before fitting the jacket, turn off any heating and allow the tank to cool.
 Follow the manufacturer’s instructions to fit the insulation correctly.
 It’s important not to apply too much pressure when smoothing down the jacket as this can cause the insulation to be less effective.